crabbymonkey/nerf-controller/README.md

 ## Deployment

-Setup raspberry pi.
-TODO: Still in progress.
+*TODO: Development is still in progress so development on a live system is not ready yet.*

-How to use the application can be found [here](https://github.com/crabbymonkey/nerf-controller/wiki/How-to-Use)
+How to use the application can be found [here](https://github.com/crabbymonkey/nerf-controller/wiki/How-to-Use).

 ## Built With